 Army Body Fat Calculator

-The Army Body Fat Calculator is based on the U.S. Army Regulations of Standards of Medical Fitness, published on June 14th, 2017.
+The Army Body Fat Calculator is based on the U.S. Army Standards of Medical Fitness, published on June 14th, 2017.
 This calculator will determine body fat percentage and whether the calculated body fat percentage is in compliance with the army recruitment standard, the standard after entry into the army, or the most stringent standard of being in compliance with the Department of Defense goal.
 To ensure accuracy, take the average of at least three measurements.
 If possible, measure to the nearest 1/2 or 1/4 inch.

 Appropriate body fat is one of the medical fitness requirements to join and stay in the U.S. Army.
 The Department of Defense releases its body fat requirements every few years as part of the Standards of Medical Fitness.
 The latest release was published on June 14, 2017, and the requirements are summarized in the following two tables: